$3,100,000Pressure sore death

 If left untreated, a bed sore can lead to a range of severe and life-threatening complications.
 The progression of a pressure ulcer can result in:

-• Death: In extreme cases, an untreated bed sore, particularly at Stage 4, can lead to death.
+• Death: In extreme cases, an untreated bed sore, particularly at Stage 4, can lead to wrongful death.
 The combination of infection, sepsis, and organ failure poses a significant threat to the lives of nursing home residents.

 Pressure Ulcer Prevention in Nursing Homes